Thabokuhle/BigQuery-Case-Study/README.md

 ### 📈 Recommendations
 1️⃣ Focus on High-Revenue Categories

-- These categories generate the most income → increase inventory & marketing.
+- These categories generate the most income → increase inventory and marketing.

 2️⃣ Support Low-Selling Categories